INDEPENDENT NEWS AND COMMENT ON WORLD AFFAIRS

 Meanwhile, there was no lack of political challenges.
 Potentially the most serious was the crisis over the clandestine Soviet effort to introduce nuclear missiles into Cuba in 1962.
 Thant’s face-saving intervention allowed Moscow and Washington to back away from suicidal conflict.
 On other issues — the continuing conflict in the Congo, civil war in Cyprus, international wars in South Asia and the Middle East, the US intervention in the Dominican Republic and the Soviet intervention in Czechoslovakia — the involvement of the United Nations and of the Secretary-General, varied enormously.
 Ambassador Arsene Usher of the Ivory Coast attempted a humorous codification of this variety during a Security Council discussion in 1965: “When there is a dispute between two small powers, the dispute eventually disappears.
 If there is a dispute between a small power and a great power, the small power disappears.
 And if there is a dispute between two great powers, the Security Council disappears.”

-The Security Council effectively “disappeared” as a civil war in Viet Nam escalated in the 1960s into a long and brutal “Cold War” confrontation.
-As an Asian and as Secretary-General of an Organization in which neither part of Viet Nam was represented, Thant felt that he had to play some role, even though he had no mandate to do so and despite the fact that neither North Viet Nam nor the United States wanted the UN to be engaged.
+The Security Council effectively “disappeared” as a civil war in Vietnam escalated in the 1960s into a long and brutal “Cold War” confrontation.
+As an Asian and as Secretary-General of an Organization in which neither part of Vietnam was represented, Thant felt that he had to play some role, even though he had no mandate to do so and despite the fact that neither North Vietnam nor the United States wanted the UN to be engaged.
 When quiet efforts to get negotiations under way failed, he decided to address the issue publicly.
-Washington’s intense irritation at his efforts led Thant to initially decline a second term, but after his right to seek a negotiated peace in Viet Nam was acknowledged publicly and in writing by the American Ambassador, he relented.
+Washington’s intense irritation at his efforts led Thant to initially decline a second term, but after his right to seek a negotiated peace in Viet Nam was acknowledged publicly by the president of the Security Council, he relented.
 Thant was an increasingly sick man during his second term and he died of cancer in 1974.

 There were only two men seriously considered to succeed Hammarskjold: Foreign Minister Mongi Slim of Tunisia and Ambassador U. Thant of Burma.
 Mongi Slim was soon dropped, for he was unacceptable to France — in the summer of 1961 French paratroopers had attacked the Tunisian city of Bizerte to maintain control of a naval base there, and relations with the Bourgiba government were strained.
 Paris was none too keen about Thant either, for he had chaired a UN committee on Algerian independence.
 In his memoirs, Thant recalled being asked by a correspondent about a French diplomat’s comment “that I was a ‘short man, and did not even speak French.’